-Berry, along with others colleagues at the Nanjing Institute of Geology and Palaeontology and State University of New York, were amazed by the rich dispersion of xylem they encountered.
+Berry, along with other colleagues at the Nanjing Institute of Geology and Palaeontology and the State University of New York, was amazed by the rich dispersion of xylem they encountered.
 Unlike modern trees, the trunk was completely hollow with the xylem exclusively growing in strands in the outer 5 cm of the tree trunk.

 To grow bigger, early trees ripped themselves apart from the inside

 Like a network of water pipes, the narrow strands were interconnected to each other, allowing the cladoxylopsid to grow in an unconventional fashion.
 Rather than laying down one growth ring with every passing year, each of the ancient tree's hundreds of individual xylem strands grew their own rings.
 On the inside, it looked a lot like a collection of mini trees, the researchers say.